Createdd/Writing/2020/articles/pythonApi.md

 It paints a picture for developing a Python API from start to finish and provides help in more difficult areas like the setup with AWS and Rapidapi.

 I thought it will be useful for other people trying to do the same.
-I had some usses on the way, so I thought I share my approach.
+I had some issues on the way, so I thought I share my approach.
 It is also a great way to build side projects and maybe even make some money.

 As the Table of content shows, it consists of 4 major parts, namely:
 1. Setting up the environment